-- Traditionally, either State or Federal funds have been provided in some form of subvention. - This program is funded by the State for required Overall Work Program mandated planning functions. - Competitive RPA grants include MCOG's 2013 Zero Emission Vehicle (ZEV) Regional Readiness Plan.
+- Traditionally, either State or Federal funds have been provided in some form of subvention. - This program is funded by the State for required Overall Work Program mandated planning functions. - Competitive RPA grants include MCOG's 2013 Zero Emission Vehicle (ZEV) Regional Readiness Plan and 2024 Local Road Safety/Action Plan Updates for Mendocino County & Cities.